 Curricular Requirements and Senior Testing

-Take the POST COMP (General Education exam) and a test in the student's major field.
+Take the ETS Proficiency Profile (General Education exam) and a test in the student's major field.
 In order for the university to assess and improve its academic programs, periodic measurements of students' intellectual growth must be obtained.
 As a requirement for graduation, therefore, every senior shall take a test which measures general education knowledge and skills and a test which measures achievement in his/her major field of study.
 Departmental faculties will identify the appropriate evaluation instrument for tests in the major field and may require minimum performance levels; otherwise, the evaluative information obtained through the testing is used solely to improve the quality of the educational experience for future generations of students.

 The Department of Health and Human Performance Majors Field Test (Exit Exam) is a comprehensive exam that is derived from the Health and Human Performance core curriculum.
 Click here for more detailed information.